The Annual Physical: Analyzing the State of Women’s Health

 Our understanding of women’s health usually relies on an interpretation of the past.
 Experts collect and analyze large amounts of data, hoping to describe an extremely complex assemblage of experiences.
 This is why, for example, we know that around 14 percent of women in the United States view their health as “fair or poor,” or that one in five women have experienced a mental health condition in the past year.

-But, at present, women’s health is overshadowed by the leaked draft opinion indicating the Supreme Court may overturn Roe v.
-Wade, an action which would cause millions of people to lose the right to safe, legal abortion.
+Yet the fall of Roe v.
+Wade in 2022 resulted in millions of people losing the right to safe, legal abortion.
 It is well established that the inability to obtain a wanted abortion has severe consequences for physical and mental health.
 These cascading effects mean it is difficult to accurately assess how well women really are; the current state of women’s health in the U.S. is consumed by the future.

 Sonya Borrero is a professor of medicine at the University of Pittsburgh and director of its Center for Innovative Research on Gender Health Equity.
 As access to abortion decreases, we can expect an increase in deaths, Borrero says.
 The U.S. is already in the thick of a maternal mortality crisis, a situation which is increasingly getting worse.
 While more women die from pregnancy-related complications in the U.S. in comparison to other high-income countries, these tragedies are not spread equally: Black, American Indian, and Alaska Native women are two to three times more likely to die than white women.